Table of Contents

 - More doses of naloxone

 Once an individual has been treated for an overdose, their post-treatment care is of utmost priority.
+Someone who suffers from a heroin overdose should seriously consider a stint in a long-term inpatient rehab center.
 Therefore, it’s important to create a plan that will work for the individual.

 This may include:

 There are many resources available to family members, friends, and those struggling with substance abuse and addiction.
-SAMSHA has a national helpline (1-800-662-4357) that is not only free and confidential, but runs 24/7, 365 days a year.
+SAMHSA has a national helpline (1-800-662-4357) that is not only free and confidential but runs 24/7, 365 days a year.